-If it is necessary to effect an informal resolution, and with the agreement of all involved parties, the complainant will meet with the accused faculty member in the presence of the VPAA and and the Director of Human Resources.
+If it is necessary to effect an informal resolution, and with the agreement of all involved parties, the complainant will meet with the accused faculty member in the presence of the VPAA and the Director of Human Resources.
 If, as a result of these discussions, all parties involved believe that a satisfactory resolution has been achieved, the VPAA shall decide what, if any, further action shall be taken.
 If the VPAA decides that some type of further action is needed, the accused faculty member may appeal this decision to the Faculty Hearing Committee.
 The Faculty Hearing Committee, after considering evidence presented by both sides of the issue, shall make a recommendation to the President of the University.
-The final determination of what action, if any, shall be taken shall be made by the President.
+The final determination of what action, if any, shall be taken shall be made by the President and, in serious cases, is subject to further review by the Board of Trustees.
 If a mutually agreeable solution is not achieved, the person bringing the complaint may elect to bring a formal complaint.